going4011/js-minicamp-homework-3/README.md

 ## Instructions
 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Objects
+	--A container that holds a number of information instead of just one piece of information (variable) or several pieces of similar information (array).
+They can have properties and methods.
 	* Properties
+	--Values that are associated with the object.
+For example, a user object might have a username and an age property.
+They can be changed.
 	* Methods
+	--A function contained in an object that is accessed with the object.
+For example, a block of code that says "Hello, I am" + object[username].
 	* for in loop
+	--Similar to a for loop, this loop cycles through all of the properties of an object.
+It can be used to print them out, look at information, manipulate it, etc.
 	* dot notation vs bracket notation
+	--Dot notation accesses bits of the object with object.property.
+Bracket notation accesses bits of the object with object[property].
+The important thing about this is that most likely we'll use dot notation a good majority of the time.
+However, when using something like variables to access the object (such as numbers stored in a variable), bracket notation is required.

 2. Fork and clone this repo.
 When you need to commit use the following commands.

 	* git status
 	* git add --all
 	* git status